tahsintunan/qs/USAGE.md

 ## Tips

 - Connection stays alive for 10 minutes after last use
-- Use `host:path` syntax to specify different hosts in file operations
+- Use `alias:path` syntax to specify different hosts in file operations
 - All rsync flags: `-avz --progress` (archive, verbose, compress, progress bar)
 - Works on macOS and Linux (checks for dependencies)